 Print these Questions to Ask before your first appointment.

 Radiation therapy for breast cancer can be used:

 After lumpectomy or mastectomy, either alone or in combination with chemotherapy and/or hormone therapy,...

 It’s way for you to check your breasts for changes, such as lumps or thickenings.
 You’ll look at and feel both breasts.
 If you notice anything unusual, tell your doctor.
 In many cases, those changes aren’t cancer, but you need to see your doctor to find out.

-How Do I Perform a Breast Self-Exam?
+How Do I Do a Breast Self-Exam?

 In the mirror:

-Check your nipples for discharge (fluid).
+Check your nipples for discharge fluid.
 Place your thumb and forefinger on the tissue surrounding the nipple and pull outward toward the end of the nipple.
 Look for any discharge.
 Repeat on your other breast.